MailChimp Tutorial: How To Get Started & Beyond

 Setting Up Autoresponders

-Autoresponders have a number of benefits and the most important of all is that they save time.
+Autoresponders have several benefits, and the most important of all is that they save time.
 And time is money.

 That’s it – your autoresponder is now set and will work as soon as you start collecting more emails.